-At a time when Micromax – India’s second largest Smartphone vendor – is reportedly gearing up to launch its IPO in 2014, Smartphone market in India Q3 2013 is showing a great sign of transformation as users seem a little skeptical about the company’s products and performance.
-Despite of the much hyped hiring of Hugh Jackman as brand ambassador, Micromax is apparently losing its grip over the pulse of highly ambitious Smartphone users in India.
+At a time when Micromax – India’s second-largest Smartphone vendor – is reportedly gearing up to launch its IPO in 2014, Smartphone market in India Q3 2013 is showing a great sign of transformation as users seem a little sceptical about the company’s products and performance.
+Despite the much-hyped hiring of Hugh Jackman as a brand ambassador, Micromax is apparently losing its grip over the pulse of highly ambitious Smartphone users in India.

 “The change agents for this rapid shift of consumer preference towards Smartphones have been the narrowing price gap between Feature phones and Smartphones.
 The Smartphone market is expected to maintain these elevated levels of growth in the near future” comments Kiran Kumar, Research Manager with IDC India.

-The other Smartphone vendors in India, including Apple, Sony, LG and HTC, managed to grab 29.1% of total market in Q3, 2013.
-However, Nokia, the second largest Smartphone OS in India, held on to its fourth position with an unchanged 5% market share.
+The other Smartphone vendors in India, including Apple, Sony, LG and HTC, managed to grab 29.1% of the total market in Q3, 2013.
+However, Nokia, the second-largest Smartphone OS in India, held on to its fourth position with an unchanged 5% market share.

 Mobile Phone Shipments In India Q3, 2013

 The overall mobile phone market, which includes feature phones and Smartphones both, in India recorded a 12% Y-O-Y and 7% Q-O-Q growth in Q3, 2013.
 The market share of feature phones has kept shrinking as more number of users continued to migrate to Smartphones in Q3, 2013.

 Samsung remained the top mobile phone vendor with 50.8% market share, followed by Nokia and Micromax that controlled 15.3% and 14.7% of total Indian mobile phone market in the quarter.